FPolygon/MigrationAssistant/README.md

 - Block system reset until all active users have completed their backups
 - Provide a post-reset restore wizard to help users recover their data

-**Current Implementation**: Phase 1 (Core Service Framework) and Phase 2 (User Detection and Profile Management) are complete.
-The system can now detect, classify, and manage user profiles on shared computers.
-User-facing features will be implemented in subsequent phases.
+**Current Implementation**: Phase 1 (Core Service Framework), Phase 2 (User Detection and Profile Management), and Phase 3.1 (OneDrive Detection) are complete.
+The system can now detect user profiles, classify their activity, and identify OneDrive installations with sync status.
+User-facing features and backup functionality will be implemented in subsequent phases.

 ## Key Features